ablagoev/ablagoev.github.io/_posts/2017-02-19-adventures-in-usr-bin.markdown

 As we all know interacting with Linux is achieved mostly through programs (commands).
 One of the things which differentiates Linux and the \*nix based systems is the command line and the concept of pipes.
 Combining the input and output of programs provides a very powerful platform for manipulating data.

 Most of the Linux commands/programs/binaries (however you decide to call them) reside under /usr/bin, /usr/sbin, /bin and /usr/local/bin.
-Looking through the contents of these folders we can see a lot of programs.
+Looking through the contents of these directories we can see a lot of programs.
 This got me thinking, what are all those binaries meant to do, in my daily work I hardly use any of them.
 So I decided to go on a treasure hunt and write about my findings in this blog post.

 As a start, I wanted to see some data, a simple count on my machine for /usr/bin gives: